 This report has been prepared for the U.S. Department of Energy by the Southern States Energy Board under Cooperative Agreement DE-FC02-87CH10324.
-First released in November 1989, this report is updated annually and updates are released at the end of the calendar year and sent to parties on the Board's mailing list for high-level radioactive waste publications.
-If you read this report and it is later than January 1992, please contact Messrs.
-Mike Martinez or Alex Thrower at (404) 242-7712 to receive an update.
+First released in November 1989, this report is updated annually and updates are released at the end of each calendar year.
+These updated reports are sent to parties on the Board's mailing list for high-level radioactive waste publications.
+If you read this report and it is later than January 1993, please contact SSEB at (404) 242-7712 to receive an update.